Do arts, history, science, archaeology, and humanities fascinate you?

 Identify, categorize, and document museum items and collections.

-Authenticate and oversee artifacts, artworks, and other historical items in a museum
+Authenticate and oversee artefacts, artworks, and other historical items in a museum

 Select appropriate materials and methods to restore items